entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Character 98 in 'early gnathostome phylogeny dataset', "Series of bones lateral to supratemporal (placoderm marginal): (0) absent; (1) single bone; (2) two bones".

-> - Present in *Heteroyunnanolepis*.
+> - **Present in all antiarchs?**.

 33. Postmarginal plate: anterolateral of paranuchal plate (0); posterolateral of paranuchal plate (1)

+> **Newly added character.**

 > - Some antiarchs like *Bothriolepis* and *Dianolepis* have postmarginal plate that on the anteriolateral of paranuchal plate, and anteriolateral angle on postmarginal plate; others like *Microbrachius* has postmarginal plate that on the posteriolateral of paranuchal plate (see Moloshnikov, 2011; Fig. 7).

-> **Newly added character.**

 34. Postmarginal canal: absent (0); present (1).

 > **Newly added character.**

 > - Also termed 'preopercular sensory line on postmarginal plate'.

 > - Character 168 in 'early gnathostome phylogeny dataset'.

 35. Branch of infraorbital canal diverging on lateral plate: absent (0); present (1).